 The opportunity: UAE businesses commissioning letterpress receive cards that are genuinely distinctive in the UAE business context.
 A letterpress card in a city where most business cards are offset or digital prints communicates something through its unusualness that would not signal in a city full of letterpress cards.

-The consideration: letterpress lead times in the UAE may not match the fast turnarounds available from local offset and digital printing.
+The consideration: letterpress lead times in the UAE may not match fast turnarounds available from local offset and digital printing.
 The production pace of letterpress is slower by physical necessity; clients adapting from digital print timelines need to rebuild their expectations for letterpress project planning.

 Cotton paper availability in the UAE has improved significantly over recent years.
 Premium cotton brands are stocked locally and can be replenished from European and US suppliers without extended lead times.
 Specialty cotton colours may require longer sourcing lead times, which affects project scheduling.

 International cultural reference points around letterpress apply to the UAE business context with minor adjustments.
-The letterpress aesthetic of heritage, craft, and restrained luxury translates across cultures; specific design conventions (paper colour, ink choice, typographic style) benefit from local adaptation but the core letterpress value proposition works the same in UAE as elsewhere.
+The letterpress aesthetic of heritage, craft, and restrained luxury translates across cultures; specific design conventions (paper colour, ink choice, typographic style) benefit from local adaptation but the core letterpress value proposition works same in UAE as elsewhere.

 Letterpress projects begin with specification rather than immediate production.
-Because the process has more variables than standard printing, aligning on specification before plate manufacturing ensures the output matches expectations.
-A typical project starts with specification discussion covering cotton stock choice, ink colour or blind preference, impression depth, typographic treatment, and quantity.
+Because the process has more variables than standard printing, aligning on specification before plate manufacturing ensures output matches expectations.
+A typical project start with specification discussion covering cotton stock choice, ink colour or blind preference, impression depth, typographic treatment, and quantity.
 From specification to finished delivery runs seven to ten working days on standard projects; premium combined finish work may extend to fourteen working days.

 For clients new to letterpress production, we offer a structured specification process.
 Step one is the specification conversation covering your use case, positioning, and budget constraints.
 Step two is cotton stock selection from samples.
 Step three is the design proof showing how the artwork adapts to letterpress method.
 Step four is sample production for physical approval.
 Step five is full production.
-This structured approach adds a week to the project timeline but significantly reduces the risk of unsatisfactory results on unfamiliar processes.
+This structured approach adds a week to the project timeline but significantly reduces risk of unsatisfactory results on unfamiliar processes.

 For returning clients with proven specifications, the process compresses.
 Reorders of existing designs skip specification, sampling, and plate manufacturing, moving directly to production scheduling.
 Typical reorder timeline is three to five working days from confirmation of order details.

 Payment terms for letterpress orders are 50 percent at specification approval and 50 percent at production start.
-This structure spreads the commitment across the project and allows clients to pause or adjust specification before significant cost is committed.
+This structure spreads commitment across the project and allows clients to pause or adjust specification before significant cost is committed.

 Share your artwork, quantity, and paper stock preference via WhatsApp, email, or phone.
-For first time letterpress clients, we recommend seeing physical samples of different cotton stocks and impression depths before specifying the full project.
+For first time letterpress clients, we recommend seeing physical samples of different cotton stocks and impression depths before specifying full project.
 Sample pack delivery takes two to three working days.
 Main production starts on artwork approval, with typical delivery seven working days later for standard specifications.
 For bespoke combinations (specialty cotton stocks, combined letterpress with foil, deep impression duplex cards), allow ten to fourteen working days.
 Contact us with your requirement and we will guide specifications appropriate to the project.